evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

 ## Background: DMT UNAT
-Perpetual Distribution builds on the **Digital Matter Theory UNAT standard**, pioneered by Natcats in February 2024.
+Perpetual Distribution builds on the **Digital Matter Theory Unique Non-Arbitrary Token standard**, pioneered by Natcats in February 2024.
 [Link](https://digital-matter-theory.gitbook.io/digital-matter-theory)

 The UNAT standard introduced the concept of **generative artwork with asset supply governed by emergent Bitcoin block data**.
-P2P Perpetual Distribution builds on these foundations while addressing the following limitations regarding **sustainable issuance of dynamically issued supply**:
+P2P Perpetual Distribution builds on these foundations while addressing limitations regarding **sustainable issuance of new supply**:

 - **Open UNAT mints** (first-come claims by Bitcoin block ID) were decentralized in principle, but in practice proved vulnerable to bots and unbalanced allocation.
 - **Privileged authorization UNAT mints** (a central authority issues supply) avoid bots successfully but introduce a **centralized dependency**.
 This is suitable for initial one-time mint distribution, but cannot guarantee issuance long-term .
-- In both cases, **third-party indexers** were required to track supply over time, which cannot guarantee **long-term operation**.
+- In both cases, **third-party indexers** are required to track supply over time, which cannot guarantee **long-term operation**.

 To ensure the long-term issuance of collections such as Natcats (where supply has the potential to be produced autonomously over decades), it is necessary to support both **decentralized issuance** and **balanced distribution controls**.
 This is provided by P2P Perpetual Distribution.